ExploringArtInt/e210/docs/gui.md

   - Guid 0 to 4B
   - Luid 0 to 9999

-  ## NEXT

   - Create function to add menu bar to a div
   - Create function to add button to a menu bar
   - Create patterns.js
     - create FSM
   - Create app.js and app.state.js
     - create appFSM to set state

-  - Optional top or bottom of div
-- Create function to add button to a menu bar
+## NEXT

+- App - fsm with one or more pages
+- Page - fsm with one or more layers
+       - a page contains the entire DOM
+- Layer - fsm with zero or more menus, breadcrumbs, flows, tables and/or canvases
+        - a layer has a z-index
+        - a layer can be modal, interaction and tabbing is trapped within layer
+          - close by hitting escape key
+          - close by selecting close button
+        - a layer can be non-modal, interaction and tabbing continues within page
+        - vertical and horizontal alignment via Flex
+- Menu - holds one or more buttons
+  - Button - click to request action
     - Optional icon
     - Optional text
-- Support multiple menus in same DOM
-  - Multiple Divs
-  - Tab across menus, return or space to select
-- Spinner
-  - test delay function to verify it works
-- Modal
-  - Close by hitting escape key
-  - Close by selecting close button
-  - Trap tab within modal
-- Crumbs
+- Breadcrumbs - a set of crumbs
-  - Crumb link
+  - Crumb - a single link back up the heirarchy
-  - Crumb seperator
+    - crumbs have a seperator between them (/, |, >)
+- Flow - fsm with one or more steps
+  - Step - fsm with zero or more elements and/or buttons
+    - Element
+      - vertical and horizontal alignment via Flex
       - Checkbox
       - Toggle
         - Radiobox
       - Input Field
         - Label
         - Default value
         - Mask
         - Unmask Toggle
         - ADA Aria data
         - Error Indicator
         - Error Text

+  - Table - a display of cells in columns and rows
+        - can optionally be sorted
+        - can optionally be paged
+- Canvas - a display of 2D and 3D elements
+         - can optionally have interaction and tabbing that continues within page

+- Create function to add button to a menu bar
+- Spinner
+  - test delay function to verify it works

 ### Excellence - How
 - ADA Compliant